Mtaahir-03/AdventureLogger---Assigment-4/DOCUMENTATION.md

 ## License

-This project is created for educational purposes as part of an iOS development course assessment.
+This is a personal project showcasing modern iOS development architecture and best practices.